Your big journey along the Great Silk Road !

 Request

-The cave is approximately 10-25 meters deep.
-The cave is a passage cut through the earth and rock.
-There are 2 branches inside the cave, the left passage and the right passage, their depth is about 10-12 meters.
-Inside there is a room, 2 x 1.5 meters, not large, inside it will be convenient only for one maximum inside you can sit together.
-The height of the cave in the room is 2 meters.
+The Imankara cave is about 10-25 meters deep.
+The cave is a passage cut through the earth and stone rock.
+There are 2 branches inside the cave, a left passage and a right passage, their depth is about 10-12 meters.
+There is a room inside, 2 x 1.5 meters, not large, it will be convenient for only one person inside, at most two people can stay inside.
+The height of the cave in the room is 2 meters, the walls and ceiling of the cave are blackened with soot, a fire was burning inside, traces of kyle are visible on the walls.

 Photogallery: